-Adverse effects on site integrity cannot be excluded regarding land that is functionally linked to the Usk Bat Sites SAC, Wye Valley and Forest of Dean Bat Sites SAC and the Severn Estuary SPA / Ramsar, because proposed candidate sites in the Strategic Growth Areas of Monmouth, Chepstow and Severnside comprise suitable habitats and are sufficiently large to support Bewick's swans, lesser horseshoe bats and greater horseshoe bats.
+Adverse effects on site integrity cannot be excluded regarding land that is functionally linked to the Usk Bat Sites SAC, Wye Valley & Forest of Dean Bat Sites SAC, Wye Valley Woodlands SAC and the Severn Estuary SPA / Ramsar, because Preferred Strategic Site Allocations in Chepstow and Severnside comprise suitable habitats and are sufficiently large to support Bewick's swans, lesser horseshoe bats and greater horseshoe bats.
 A definitive Appropriate Assessment of this impact pathway is deferred to the Deposit Plan HRA, when site allocations will be available.
 Nonetheless, to help reduce the potential for adverse effects, it is recommended to insert protective policy wording into the Deposit Plan that recognises the importance of functionally linked supporting habitats to these SACs, including the typical 2km and 3km Core Sustenance Zones (CSZ), for lesser and greater horseshoe bats (see HRA for detailed wording).
+The recommended wording also addresses potential impacts of lighting on linear commuting features and foraging habitats used by bats.
 Scientific evidence indicates that foraging and / or commuting habitat outside the designated site boundaries is essential for the integrity of the bat SACs.
 Furthermore, it is advised that, regarding the Severn Estuary SPA / Ramsar and allocated greenfield sites of sufficient size (at least 2ha) in southern Monmouthshire, policy wording requiring the need for detailed habitat assessment and, if suitable, bird surveys is inserted into the Deposit Plan (see HRA for detailed wording).

-Finally, regarding both water quality and water quantity, level and flow, a definitive Appropriate Assessment will be undertaken for the Deposit Plan, when the spatial distribution of development and its associated Wastewater Treatment Works (WwTWs) infrastructure is available.
+Regarding water quality, a definitive Appropriate Assessment will be undertaken for the Deposit Plan, when the spatial distribution and quantum of development and its associated Wastewater Treatment Works (WwTWs) infrastructure is more precisely defined.
 However, given the sensitivity of both riverine SACs to these impact pathways, it is recognised that mitigation in the form of policy wording needs to be inserted into the Deposit Plan.
-This is to ensure that new development can be accommodated within the permitted headroom of WwTW infrastructure and that the supply of water to new development will not change the natural flow regimes in the two rivers (see HRA for detailed wording).
-The emerging issue of phosphorus neutrality was also investigated in this HRA.
-All of the potential sites assessed in the Strategic Growth Areas of Abergavenny and Monmouth would result in a phosphorus surplus in the River Wye SAC and River Usk SAC.
-Therefore, mitigation measures, tailored to the quantum and spatial distribution of growth allocated in the Deposit Plan, will be required to allow development to come forward.
+This is to acknowledge the review of phosphorus discharge permits for Wastewater Treatment Works that is currently being undertaken by Natural Resources Wales.
+Furthermore, the policy recommendation accounts for the requirement of achieving phosphorus neutrality, until an adequate strategic solution is in place.
+The preliminary phosphorus neutrality calculations undertaken indicated that the Preferred Strategic Site Allocation in Abergavenny would result in a phosphorus surplus in the River Usk SAC.
+No strategic allocations are proposed in the upper River Wye catchment area.
+However, windfall development may arise in this area and existing LDP site allocations around Monmouth may come forward under the Deposit Plan, provided that a solution to the phosphorus issue emerges during the RLDP period.
+Mitigation measures, tailored to the quantum and spatial distribution of growth allocated in the Deposit Plan, will be required, at least for the strategic allocation at Abergavenny to allow development to come forward.